Adam Etches: Etches vs. Barbosa

+Barbosa in the third round at Ponds Forge in Sheffield on 20 September 2014.

 Etches vs. Khomitsky

-He suffered his first defeat on 28 March 2015 to Sergey Khomitsky via 4th-round knockout, losing the IBF international Middleweight Championship.
+He lost his title, and undefeated professional record, on 28 March 2015 to Sergey Khomitsky via fourth round knockout at Sheffield Arena.

 Etches vs. Ryder

 Etches fought John Ryder on 4 February 2017.
-Ryder won the fight via unanimous decision in their 12-round contest.
+Ryder won the fight via unanimous decision in their 12 round contest.
 The scorecards were 111–117, 112–116, 109–118 in favor of Ryder.

+Retirement

+Etches announced his retirement from professional boxing in October 2017.